oVirt/ovirt-site/source/vdsm/on-debian.html.md

 and rebuilding it starting from <git://anonscm.debian.org/collab-maint/m2crypto>

-In order to apply the second patch from Debian source it's also necessary to download <https://raw.githubusercontent.com/M2Crypto/M2Crypto/master/SWIG/_lib.h> witch is not in Debian sources.
+In order to apply the second patch from Debian source it's also necessary to download <https://raw.githubusercontent.com/M2Crypto/M2Crypto/master/SWIG/_lib.h> witch is not in Debian sources (???).

 Applying the two patches seams to be enough to pass most of SSL unit tests.
 Still an open issue on sslTests.VerifyingTransportTests